 We were very lucky with this client.
 Rhian is enthusiastic, inspired, and open to new ideas.
 From our first site visit it was clear that the sole purpose of this house is to gather and make memories with her family.
 Many of the decisions we made were centered around how usable and inviting they would make the various areas of the home feel.
 With Rhian’s carefully researched inspirations and our creative guidance and execution, I think the overall result is the perfect Hamptons home – inviting and tranquil, with resilient finishes that evoke a feeling of escape from day-to-day life in the city.

 Some of our favorite elements in this project are the elements that feel playful and adventurous.
 A lot of people focus so much so on the longevity of a design they forget that it can be fun to stray from neutrals and still create a look that is elevated and will stand the test of time.
-We snuck a lot of interesting textures and colors into this project wall-coverings and textiles.
+We snuck a lot of interesting textures and colors into this project with wall-coverings and textiles.
 We have some fabrics with bold pattern and others with more grounding yet visually interesting tone-on-tone texture.
 This dynamic is carried throughout the home and it really makes each space feel like it has its own personality.

-Rhian had worked with Maiden Home previously on her NYC residence, and she pointed us in their direction.
+Rhian had worked with Maiden Home previously on her NYC residence, and she pointed us in your direction.
 When we began the customization process it became clear that the team at Maiden Home was well versed in the custom furniture industry as it exists, and they created a company that bypasses a lot of the issues that other furniture vendors cannot.
 As designers, it can be difficult to find a piece of furniture that “checks all of the boxes” so to speak.
 Maiden Home makes it simple to create a beautiful piece that perfectly suits your needs without a long lead time or a crazy price tag.

 The sectional that we chose, The Irving, was the perfect fit for this space - both literally and from a design perspective!
 We selected Putty Performance Linen for this sofa.
 We went with a neutral and durable fabric to stand the test of time against kids, guests, wet bathing suits and whatever else may come.